White River (Indiana): Recreation

-While river quality is threatened by pollution, including overflow sewage from Indianapolis and other cities, many recreational activities take place on the White River, including fishing, kayaking, and canoeing.
+Many recreational activities take place on the White River, including fishing, kayaking, and canoeing.
 The White River Yacht Club is a boating club that utilizes pontoon boats, and a section of the river in northern Indianapolis has both riverside cottages and pontoon boats.
 The river is not deep enough in many stretches to support conventionally-keeled sailing or power boats.

 Pollution

 In 1997, the White River was listed as one of the United States’ most threatened rivers.

 Pesticides (herbicides and insecticides) are used extensively in the White River basin.
 Application of herbicides to corn and soybeans accounts for most of the use.
 The pesticides most frequently detected near the mouth of the White River during 1991–1995 were the herbicides alachlor, atrazine, cyanazine, and metolachlor.